The ultimate E-mobility guide 2022: everything you need to know about electric cars

 Perception of e-mobility brands: Tesla takes it all

-Beside expensive prices (64%), Americans associate Tesla with futurism & innovation (58% and 51% respectively).
-Also when it comes to environmental friendliness, the American manufacturer outshines all other cart manufactures.
+Behind expensive prices (64%), Americans associate Tesla with futurism & innovation (58% and 51% respectively) - which puts Elon Musk's company in first place in each of these dimensions.
+Also when it comes to environmental friendliness, the American manufacturer outshines all other brands.

-Mercedes & Porsche edge out Tesla when it comes to their attractive design (both at 45% vs. Tesla at 43%).
+- Mercedes & Porsche edge out Tesla when it comes to their attractiveness (both 45% vs. 43%).

-The driving pleasure category is won again by Porsche (39%), followed closely by Mercedes & BMW (both 37%).
+- The driving pleasure category is won by Porsche (39%), followed closely by Mercedes & BMW (both 37%).

 The Appinio study was also conducted in other countries to get a more comprehensive overview of the market and offer the chance to make international comparisons on the topic of e-mobility.